Hide & Seek (Purple Kiss EP): Background and release

 On August 23, 2021, RBW announced that Purple Kiss will release their second extended play titled Hide & Seek on September 8, 2021, along with a logo motion teaser.
 Later that day, the group's first concept photo was released.

 Commercial performance

 The album recorded 43,924 sales on the month of September, and peaked at number 5 on the 37th week of 2021.

 Critical reception

-In addition, Zombie has been listed as one of the 'The Best K-Pop Tracks of 2021' by Dazed.
+In addition, Zombie has been listed as one of 'The Best K-Pop Tracks of 2021' by Dazed.
 Dazed stated "Led by solid funk and disco influences, “Zombie” utilises an isolated electric guitar riff as a punchy transition, airy strings on the chorus, and plenty of bass to keep it at a pacey clip.
 On paper, it’s straightforward but this is merely a reliable base camp from which to scale to greater heights.
 Its secret weapon is two-fold – run riot with a visual mash-up of concepts (horror, girl crush, cute) and unleash Purple Kiss vocally."